root-project/root/README/ReleaseNotes/v634/index.md

   (scaled integer representation).
 * Link RNTuple self-description to the common ROOT streamer infrastructure.
 As a result, `TFile::MakeProject()` properly creates header files for classes used in RNTuple data.
 * First version of the new `RNTupleProcessor` class.
-The `RNTupleProcessor` supports iteration of joined RNTuple data sets (à la friends and chains).
+The `RNTupleProcessor` will support iteration of composed RNTuple data sets (comparable to and improving upon TTree friends and chains).
+This release supports chained (vertically composed) RNTuples.
+Other types of concatenations will be added in subsequent releases.
 * Support for cluster staging in the `RNTupleParallelWriter`.
 Cluster staging enables users to enforce a certain logical cluster ordering in the presence of parallel cluster writing.
 * Support for Direct I/O for writing.
 This gives access to the peak performance of modern NVMe drives.